 Talking Past Each Other Or To Each Other?

-Tracking Moral Divergence in Presidential Debates Over 50 Years
+Tracking Moral Divergence With DDR in Presidential Debates Over 50 Years

 Abstract

 By bridging mediatization and Moral Foundation Theory, this study explored the two fundamental questions underlying the challenges that the United States presidential debates are facing – whether the presidential debaters could, and whether they are willing to understand and develop real discussion with each other?
 Distributed Dictionary Representations was adopted to quantitatively examine the moral load of each presidential candidate’s transcript in every televised presidential debate from 1960 to 2020.
 There has been a significant increase of moral divergence since 1980, when mediatization accelerated.
 Our data imply that the presidential candidates could overcome the communication obstacles caused by the difference of human being’s innate moral sensitivities.
 But unfortunately, they are not willing to understand and develop real discussion with each other, which may be attributed to politicians’ personalization, a major change caused by mediatization in politics.
-The implication of presidential debaters talking past each other rather than to each other could lead to difficult but fruitful conversations and enable presidential debate to better serve our democracy.
+The implication of presidential debaters talking past each other rather than to each other could lead to difficult but fruitful political conversations and enable presidential debate to better serve our democracy.

-Keywords: Presidential Debate, Moral Foundation Theory, Mediatization
+Keywords: Presidential Debate, Moral Foundation Theory, Mediatization, Distributed Dictionary Representations

 Introduction